mrchrisster/MiSTer_SAM/README.md

 ### How does it work?
 A Linux startup daemon runs in the background of your MiSTer's ARM CPU.
 It looks for any keyboard activity, mouse movement, or controller button presses via Linux.
 This is being achieved by monitoring the hardware devices on your MiSTer while using minimal resources - with only native tools (CPU load of >1%).
 When your MiSTer is displaying the main menu and it's idle for several minutes, SAM will start launching random games.

-MiSTer arcade cores are launched via a MRA files, all other cores are launched through generating mgl files.
+MiSTer arcade cores are launched via MRA files, all other cores are launched through generating MGL files.

 ### Do you support SNAC?
 SNAC is not handled by the Linux kernel so unfortunately we wont be able to support SNAC devices.